Aldiek/Laravel-Task/README.md

 ## Installation

 1. Clone the repo and `cd` into it
-1. `composer install`
 1. Rename or copy `.env.example` file to `.env`
 1. `php artisan key:generate`
 1. Set your database credentials in your `.env` file
 1. Set your `APP_URL` in your `.env` file.
-1. Set `ADMIN_PASSWORD` in your `.env` file if you want to specify an admin password.
-If not, the default password is 'password'
 1. `composer install`.
 This will install the vendor and run any library necessary.
 1. `npm install`
 1. `npm run dev`